tomcritchlow/tomcritchlow.github.io/_posts/2017-07-18-the-consultants-grain.md

 - **Get close enough to smell the client** - by this I mean you should be meeting with them face to face wherever possible.
 Sit in meetings, run workshops, sit next to them while they work, overhear them on phone calls, go for lunch with them.
 And the digital equivalent is just as important - don't settle for the sanitized presentations and polished documents they send to you - get invited to their slack, get access to their internal wiki, get inside their basecamp, get under the skin and into the spaces between the work.
 This helps you listen and understand what's really going on but it also allows you to observe the small things - what kinds of wins do they celebrate?
 Do they work cross-functionally?
 Are there obvious tensions between groups or people?
 - **Listen to the language** - language and culture are inextricably linked so one of the best ways to understand culture if you can listen to enough chatter you can pick up on repeated phrases, repeated company myths, often cited documents or projects.
 Listen for patterns and repetition to really get a feel for the markers by which people are judging and aligning their work.
 - **Note the extreme** - this is a tricky one and requires careful listening.
-I've found that when dealing with execs and founders of companies they will often use extreme examples as a way to illustrate or emphasize their point.
+I've found that when dealing with execs and founders of companies, they will often use extreme examples as a way to illustrate or emphasize their point.
 I used to think that these extremes were deliberately used to get the change they want faster.
 Increasingly, however, I'm beginning to realize that these extremes are often much closer to their mental models than they might like to admit.
 Pay attention and work hard to synthesize why they're using this extreme example (that sounds crazy!) and how you might actually bring it to life or implement it, there's more truth here than they'll admit.
 - **Assume everything is deliberate** - Don't assume malice, but assume that everything is as it is because someone wanted it that way.
 Because mostly that's how it happens.
 For example - a client wanting to hire their first VP marketing might be making a good decision but remember they got this far without a VP marketing!
 A series of deliberate actions led them here.
 If they've deprioritized something until now, ask why.
 What *have* they been prioritizing?
 That will shed light on their culture and how they think about their business.
 Actions speak louder than words.

 ## Consulting Fast & Slow

 You can (and should) go against the grain of the organization.
 That's where the big important work is done.
-I think about is as consulting fast and slow (inspired by the book *[thinking fast and slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555)*).
+I think about it as consulting fast and slow (inspired by the book *[thinking fast and slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555)*).

 Fast consulting is the aforementioned projects, ideas and change that runs with the grain where your goal is to clarify, articulate and execute.